 Maintain Your Unit

 Air conditioning is nice, but don’t get too used to it if you’re not willing to maintain your unit.
 Keeping your machine or system in good working order is one of the best ways to make the most of your air conditioning.
-Schedule Denoco Energy Systems to come and look things over once a year just to stay on top of any issues that may become a problem.
+Call Denoco to come and look things over once a year just to stay on top of any issues that may become a problem.
 Unless you have the means to dress incredibly light while in your home, air conditioning on a hot day is a necessity.
-Add maintenance and repair into your budget or you will be sorry.
+Add maintenance and repair into your budget to ensure your continued enjoyment of your Air Conditioning system!

 If you follow these three tips, you’ll be able to make the most of your air conditioning.

-If your air conditioning unit zonks out in the middle of a heat wave, this is definitely a clear sign that it needs to be repaired or replaced, but you never want to be caught in that position.
-Scheduling an AC inspection from Denoco at the first sign of trouble could save you a lot of sweaty nights in the near future.
+If your air conditioning unit zonks out in the middle of a heat wave, this is a clear sign that it needs to be repaired or replaced, but you never want to be caught in that position.
+Scheduling an AC inspection from Denoco at the first sign of trouble could save you a lot of sweaty nights.
 Here are six signs that your AC unit needs to be inspected:

 If you have your AC running at full blast and it’s only emitting mildly cool or room temperature air, it’s time to schedule an inspection.
 Your system’s compressor may have failed, or the Freon levels may be too low.
 If you don’t take quick steps to repair the unit, you may have to go with a costly replacement instead.